dabeaz/cpython_hack/README.rst

 - Day 95 (9/13/2020). free(PyMalloc).
 - Day 96 (9/14/2020).
 Nothing is "in-place".
 - Day 97 (9/15/2020).
 Cleaned up some type slots.
+- Day 98 (9/16/2020).
+There should be one-- and preferably only one --obvious way to do it.

 Copyright and License Information
 ---------------------------------